Vice President Mike Pence to rally support for Sen. Loeffler, Perdue in Georgia

-Vice President Mike Pence is returning to Georgia on Friday to rally support for incumbent republican Senators David Perdue and Kelly Loeffler ahead of their January runoffs.
+Vice President Mike Pence returns to Georgia Friday to rally support for incumbent Republican Senators David Perdue and Kelly Loeffler ahead of their January runoffs.

 According to the White House, Pence will begin his bus tour with a stop in Canton where he "will deliver remarks on the importance of fighting for conservative legislators."
 Pence will then head to Gainesville.